 This post may contain affiliate links.
 Read our disclosure here.

-With couponing it is very easy to grow tired.
+Have you ever struggled from coupon burnout?
 You may feel like you are stuck in a rut or confined to only buying items that have coupons.
-With all activities, we can get too involved.
-It’s something that can save a lot of money, we consider it a good addiction but really we can be setting ourselves up for exhaustion.
+We can sometimes get too involved with only couponing and saving money, we consider it a good addiction but really we can be setting ourselves up for exhaustion.

 1. The last time you bought something not on sale was over 2 weeks ago.